Last Updated: July 9, 2020 (minor updates)

 The project maintains an Activity Feed by which members may communicate with one another.
 The administrators will also utilize the Activity Feed reminding members to check the UPDATES tab for announcements they may have missed.

-The project does not give away free Y tests at DNA shows.
+The project does not normally give away free Y37 tests at genealogy and DNA shows, because participants are not at those times prepared to participate.